-Ben has received recognition from several leading publications: In 2022, Legal 500 named him a Rising Star in International Litigation.
-In 2021, CPR selected him as a Rising Star in international arbitraiton.
-Who’s Who Legal has twice recognized him as a Future Leader, once in Litigation (2020) and again in Commercial Litigation (2022).
+Ben has received recognition from several leading publications: In 2023 and 2022, The Legal 500 named him a Rising Star in International Litigation.
+In 2021, CPR selected him as a Rising Star in international arbitration.
+On three occasions, Who’s Who Legal has recognized him as a Future Leader in Commercial Litigation (in 2022, 2021, 2020).
 According to that publication, it identifies “the foremost practitioners in the litigation community aged 45 and under.”
-On both occasions, Ben was one of only three attorneys in the United States to receive the honor in the non-partner category.
+On each occasion, Ben was one of only three attorneys in the United States to receive the honor in the non-partner category.

 Originally from Missouri, Ben earned his bachelor’s degree, summa cum laude, from Washington University in St. Louis.
 He spent a year on an academic fellowship in Berlin, Germany, before attending Yale Law School, where he won the school’s top prize for trial advocacy.